 Fung Yiu King Hospital and MacLehose Medical Rehabilitation Centre is for patients requiring longer term rehabilitation after initial treatment in Queen Mary Hospital.
 Both have day and in-patient facilities and are specifically designated to look after particular categories of patients (see later section on Rehabilitation).

-The department is divided into eight independent sub-specialty divisions, Each headed by a division chief with autonomy in organizing its service, teaching and research.
+The department is divided into nine independent sub-specialty divisions, Each headed by a division chief with autonomy in organizing its service, teaching and research.